-For the purposes of this calculation bonus pay includes the annual performance bonus, sales incentive commission and retail sales commission.
-Bonus schemes in Heat Merchants and Tubs and Tiles are generally based on brand and /or branch performance whilst those schemes in central support and distribution are generally not and instead are based on personal performance and overall Company performance.
+For the purposes of this calculation for bonus pay we are required to include the annual performance bonus, sales incentive commission and retail sales commission.
+Bonus schemes in Heat Merchants and Tubs and Tiles are generally based on brand and / or branch performance whilst those schemes in central support and distribution are generally not and instead are based on overall Company performance.

 As a result of how the business is structured including the job roles that are eligible for commission; Heat Merchants Group is in the situation where our overall gender bonus gap is negative.
-This means that female employees are, on average, in roles that are paid 6% higher bonus pay than the roles in which males are employed.
+This means that female employees are, on average, in roles that are paid 70% higher bonus pay than the roles in which males are employed.

 Given the high proportion of male employees in the Group (78%) there is a greater span / range of bonus values than the range of bonus values for females.
-This influences the mean and median bonus gap with the positions dominated by male employees typically attracting lower bonus earnings.
-However, within the sector, bonus earnings typically equate to a small proportion (less than 10%) of total remuneration.
+This influences the mean and median bonus gap.